 Electrical Engineering student with a specialization in Embedded Systems, doing an internship at Mainblades Inspections.
 I am passionate about embedded programming, but also eager to learn new skills.
 Currently I am working to create control of components onboard the drone (such as LEDs) through programming and expand/review the current software of the drone.

-The safety of an aircraft is of course above all else.
-Inspections for damage are therefore essential and are often carried out.
-A number of these inspections take a lot of time.
-Could that not be faster?
-During my graduation, I investigate the possibilities of improving efficiency of airplane inspections after a lightning strike.
-In addition, I look at the possibilities of also conducting other inspections with a drone.
-I say so; better safe, than sorry!
+The safety of an aircraft matters most above all else.
+Therefore, inspections for damages are essential and carried out often – with some taking a lot of time.
+Can that be done faster?
+I am investigating who to improve efficiency of airplane inspections after a lightning strike, and also looking into the option of conducting other inspections with a drone.
+I would say: better safe, than sorry!